levilugato/k8s-api-test/README.md

     I am using an ALB load balancer as ingress to expose it

-    I am using metrics server + hpa to scale the pods by CPU ussage
+    I am using metrics server + hpa to scale the pods by CPU usage

 The API has 2 endpoints :